 VR headset adoption rates this year have been sluggish.
-According to a Steam survey, HTC Vive users increased merely 0.3 percent in July and growth was flat in August.
-Oculus Rift users also grew only 0.3 percent in July and a measly 0.1 percent in August.
+According to a Steam survey, HTC Vive users increased 0.3 percent this July and growth was flat in August.
+Oculus Rift users grew 0.3 percent in July and 0.1 percent in August.

-Today, about 0.18 percent of Steam players own the Vive while 0.10 percent have the Oculus Rift.
-But that could dramatically change in 2017, says a new report from Nielsen.
+Today, roughly 0.2 percent of Steam players own the Vive while 0.10 percent have the Oculus Rift.
+But that could dramatically change in 2017, according to a new report from Nielsen.

-Nielsen surveyed 8,000 consumers and found nearly one-fourth — 24 percent — wanted to either use or purchase a VR headset next year.
-And 20 percent voiced newfound interest in VR after learning a bit more about the technology, but still said they didn’t plan to buy one.
+Nielsen surveyed 8,000 consumers and found nearly one-fourth wanted to either use or purchase a VR headset next year.
+And two out of ten people voiced newfound interest in VR after learning a bit more about the technology, but still said they didn’t plan to buy one.

 Another 36 percent of respondents were “fans” of VR while 27 percent said they were knowledgeable about the tech.